 Last week’s BTC starred a gorgeous, mega-talented yogini in an elegant-yet-questionable ad that blurred the lines between art, athleticism, sexuality and voyeurism.
 This week’s BTC features, uh… these guys:

-Matthew Innman, twisted mastermind behind The Oatmeal webcomic, made this splendid beast.
+Matthew Innman, viagra twisted mastermind behind The Oatmeal webcomic, made this splendid beast.
 Then Ariana shared it.
 And lo, now it hath become the unofficial Better Than Coffee mascot.
 That is all.
 Carry on.

 Rocker Clogger is a spirited seventeen-year old American amateur clogger who likes to dance to Adam and the Ants, The Cure, David Bowie, Oingo Boingo, Siouxsie & the Banshees, and Johnny Cash.